Speakers

 Kurt has been a teacher, worked in government/politics and for March of Dimes; he also has consulted to various for-profit and non-profit groups.
 He is a well-known speaker and lecturer on nonprofit/for-profit relations, and board development, and has authored several articles about the changing donor environment and new economic realties of non-profit management.
 He was a recent recipient of the Ellis Island Medal of Honor.

-Melanie BoydMelanie Boyd, Senior Managing Director of David Valinsky Associates, provides counsel on bequest giving, capital campaign management, case for support development, annual appeal efforts, and campaign feasibility studies for local, regional and national nonprofit organizations spanning the health and human services, performing arts, religious and social service sectors.
+Melanie BoydMelanie Boyd, is Director of Development with the Dayton Philharmonic Symphony.
+Formerly, as Senior Managing Director of David Valinsky Associates, she provided counsel on bequest giving, capital campaign management, case for support development, annual appeal efforts, and campaign feasibility studies for local, regional and national nonprofit organizations spanning the health and human services, performing arts, religious and social service sectors.
 Her career experience includes overseeing development efforts for a nationally accredited, private, non-profit community corrections agency.
-Prior to this, she was a college instructor of composition, literature and public speaking for eight years.

 Throughout her professional and volunteer experiences, Melanie has been fortunate to work alongside dedicated professionals, tireless volunteers, and generous donors who share her commitment to and passion for serving others.
 As co-author of The Mercifully Brief, Real World Guide to Raising Money Through Bequests, she clearly recognizes the critical role planned giving plays in even the smallest of development offices.